 I devour your newsletter the moment it drops in my inbox and feel as sad as someone finishing a brilliant book when it's over

 – Lucy Lucraft, freelance journalist for Red, the Telegraph and the Express

 About Anna Codrea-Rado

-I’m a journalist who writes about culture and technology and everything in-between.
-My writing has appeared in the New York Times, Guardian, Wired, the BBC and others.
+I’m a journalist who writes about business, culture and technology.
+My writing has appeared in the New York Times, Guardian, Wired, the BBC, Monocle and many others.
 I’ve been working in the media for ten years, including on staff as an editor at the Guardian and Vice.

 After losing my job as a news editor in a round of company-wide redundancies in 2017, I went freelance.
 In one year, I had a front-page byline in the New York Times, features in the Paris Review, New York Magazine and Wired, as well as a steady and reliable income.

 I started writing this newsletter when I went first went freelance as a place to document my journey into the unknown that was self-employment.
 Since then, it’s grown into a community and platform for freelancers and my way of helping others to also make a lucrative self-employed living.